 They are made by soaking cherries in a sugar syrup.
 The sugar syrup replaces all the natural moisture in the cherries.
 This preserves them, making them very sweet at the same time.

-After chopping, toss them first in a bit of the flour from your recipe so that they will mix in better with other fruit or the batter without clumping.
+After chopping, toss the candied cherries first in a bit of the flour from your recipe so that they will mix in better with other fruit or the batter without clumping.

 The producers in Apt, however, almost went out of business after World War II.
-Continued rationing in Britain meant that only essential items were still being allowed into the country, and Candied Cherries weren’t counted amongst such essentials.
+Continued rationing in Britain meant that only essential items were still being allowed into the country, and candied cherries weren’t counted amongst such essentials.
 The producers in Apt knew that Churchill, who was still in power after the war, was very, very fond of his fruitcake.
-They sent a representative to Churchill, who took time to meet with him when he was told that he represented the Candied Cherries from Apt.
-They told him that the continued prohibition of Candied Cherry imports was going to put them out of business and that if that happened, they’d have to chop down the trees, grow something else, and he’d have to get used to having his fruitcake without the Candied Cherries in it.
+They sent a representative to Churchill, who took time to meet with the representative when he was told that he represented the candied cherries from Apt.
+They told him that the continued prohibition of candied cherry imports was going to put them out of business and that if that happened, they’d have to chop down the trees, grow something else, and he’d have to get used to having his fruitcake without the candied cherries in it.
 Churchill had a quiet word with someone, and the cherries began flowing into Britain again.